alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-10-golang-first-steps.markdown

 scaler.Scale(10.0)
 ```

-Beside interfaces that have functions, go offers a very interesting concept, the empty interface.
+Beside interfaces that have functions, go offers the empty interface as a method to hold a variable of any type.
 Any object can be assigned to the empty interface, including the scalar types.
 Here is an example:

 ```go
 // empty interface